Recreational Scalloping Season 2020

 Scalloping Best Practices

-A relatively new scalloping brochure is available for Pasco County (pdf) and the Big Bend Shellfish Trail map was recently released!
-These resources orient visitors to the boating and recreational resources in local areas, including Wakulla, Jefferson, Taylor, Dixie and Levy Counties.
+From scalloping brochures to the Big Bend Shellfish Trail map, many resources are available to orient visitors to the boating and recreational resources in local areas, including Wakulla, Jefferson, Taylor, Dixie, Levy, Citrus, Hernando, and Pasco Counties.
 Check them out and share widely!

-Also, check out the upcoming Scallop Seminar (event page here) in Steinhatchee on June 14th at 6 PM.
-During this event, you will learn all you need to know about scallop season – rules and regs, the scallop outlook report from FWC, primer on seagrass safe boating, and a little bit about Florida Sea Grant’s efforts to monitor scallop populations.
-You can attend the event in person or watch the recording later on the UF/IFAS Nature Coast Biological Station’s Facebook page.
+Also, check out the upcoming Scalloping in a Pandemic Webinar series starting on June 12th at 6 PM (event page here – registration required).
+During this event, you will learn all you need to know about the 2020 scalloping season – rules and regs, scallop management information FWC, seagrass safe boating, and how to keep yourselves and your scallop catch safe.
+You can attend the event live online, or watch the recording later on the UF/IFAS Nature Coast Biological Station’s Facebook page.

 FWC Bay Scallop Abundance Report